bentoml/BentoML/docs/source/frameworks/fastai.rst

 .. seealso::

-   :ref:`Runners<concepts/runner:Using Runners>` for more information on what is a Runner and how to use it.
+   :ref:`Runners' documentation<concepts/runner:Using Runners>` on Runners' concept and its usage.

 .. seealso::

-   :ref:`Runners<concepts/runner:Specifying Required Resources>` on how to provide options for a runner.
+   :ref:`Specifying Runner Resources<concepts/runner:Specifying Required Resources>` on providing options for Runners.

 To use ``fastai`` runner locally, access the model via ``get`` and convert it to